MasterCruelty/robbot/README.md

 Data of super admin is needed because he's the only one who can use db functions and other special functions.
 Name of commands to put inside ```config.json``` can be copied from source code or renamed inside source code and then copied in json file.

+### How the bot's commands works

+The features of the commands are explained inside ```help.json```.
+It is the file which is used by the bot to reply at ```/helprob <command name>```.
+This json file is only in Italian, but you can translate it in every languages by changing the correct fields with your translations or even making the bot multi-language but in that case you have to develop the component for change the language runtime.

 ### Dependencies